lzim/teampsd/README.md

 This branch contains documents and resources for the Team PSD Manual.
+The rendered manual can be found [here](https://lzim.github.io/mtl/).